19:02

 Every breath is a beginning.

-I am also in bud.
+As I bloom I am also in bud.

-I am evergreen.
+I am evergreen,

 I am eternal.

-I invite you to take a slow stretch to bring your awareness back to the space you are in.
+To bring your awareness back to the space you're in.

 In your own time,